photoprism/photoprism-docs/docs/user-guide/library/originals.md

 MVI_*.*
 ```

-Names will be ignored in the directory and all subdirectories.
-An `*` character will act as a wildcard.
+Names will be ignored in the same directory and all subdirectories.
+You may use `*` as a wildcard.

-Directories or files will only be ignored if they have not been previously indexed.
-If PhotoPrism has already indexed a directory or file, adding it to the `.ppignore` file will not result in the directory or file being removed from PhotoPrism.
-If directories or files have already been indexed and you wish for those directories or files to be ignored, you must reset the database by running the command `photoprism reset`.
-For more information about resetting the database, refer to [Commands - Reset Database](https://docs.photoprism.org/user-guide/advanced/commands/#reset-db).
+Note that already indexed files and folders won't be removed from index retroactively.
+In this case, adding them to a `.ppignore` file will not result in a file or folder to be removed from PhotoPrism.

+If you are a new user and files or folders have already been indexed, you generally easiest
+to reset the database and start with a fresh index by running `photoprism reset` in a terminal.

+For more information see [Commands > Reset Database](https://docs.photoprism.org/user-guide/advanced/commands/#reset-db).

 #### When should "Complete Rescan" be selected? ####